panique/laravel-sass/README.md

 laravel-sass
 ============

-**THIS REPO IS IN DEVELOPMENT.
-DON'T USE IT YET.**

-Automatic SASS-to-CSS compiling for Laravel 4 while being in development.
+Automatic SASS-to-CSS compiling for Laravel 4 (while being in development).
 Every time you run your app (hitting index.php) laravel-sass will automatically compile all .scss files in your scss folder to .css files in your css folder.
 Boom!